Kainmueller-Lab/aggrigator_experiments/README.md

 - Integrate spatial correlation metrics like Moran’s I or Geary’s C.
 - Compare strategies side-by-side with insightful summaries and plots.

-Designed to be modular, explainable, and research-friendly.

-🧪 This repository includes the code used to reproduce the results presented in the original publication introducing Aggrigator. <br>
+Designed to be modular, explainable, and research-friendly, this repository also includes the code used to reproduce the results presented in the original publication introducing Aggrigator. <br>
 📖 For full documentation and contribution guidelines, see the [Aggrigator source code](https://github.com/Kainmueller-Lab/aggrigator) and and open an issue or pull request to get involved!